jaxxstorm/leebriggs.co.uk/_posts/2017-03-12-kubernetes-flexvolumes.md

 Now, if you look in the pod, you'll see a mount at `/test-ebs`, but how has it got there?
 The answer is actually surprisingly simple.

-If you examine the ebs volume that was created, you'll see it's been attaced to an instance!
+If you examine the ebs volume that was created, you'll see it's been attached to an instance!

 {% highlight bash %}
 aws ec2 describe-volumes --volume-ids vol-xxxxxxxxxxxxxxxxx